mnemonikr/symbolic-pcode/README.md

 * x86_64-unknown-none
 * x86_64-unknown-linux-musl
 * aarch64-unknown-none
 * aarch64-unknown-linux-musl.
-This also requires the aarch64-linux-gnu-gcc compiler to be installed for cross-compilation.
+This also requires the aarch64-linux-gnu-gcc compiler to be installed for linking.

 The Linux musl variants are used by integration tests with a Linux kernel model.